idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Drop-down menu.
 Choices: Prefix marching or Exact matching.
 Default: Prefix matching

 Select a method to check for the consistent usage of terms during the Quality Assurance phase.
 When the Prefix matching method is chosen, CafeTran analyzes prefixes of the used terms.
 In the Exact matching method, the program checks for the usage consistency of whole terms.

+### Length difference check (%):

+Drop-down menu.
+Choices: 0 to 100 (by increments of 5).
+Default: 50

+Check for the maximum difference in length between source and target segments.

+### Maximum segment length (chars):

+Default value: 1000

+Check for the maximum number of characters in the target segments.

 ### Prefix marching (%):